EricssonResearch/Multicast-OSCOAP/draft-tiloca-core-multicast-oscoap.md

 ~~~~~~~~~~
 Table 1: Additional common header parameter for the COSE object

-{{sec-unicast-with-signature}} discusses a possible alternative configuration of the Object-Security option, to include digital signatures in OSCOAP messages exchanged between two endpoints engaging pure unicast communication.

 # Security Considerations  # {#sec-security-considerations}

 The same security considerations from OSCOAP (Section 10 of {{I-D.ietf-core-object-security}}) apply to this specification.
 Furthermore, additional security aspects to be taken into account are discussed below.